amybru/byioboba/README.md

 On the right side, there is a button with a plus sign, referring to the "Add" function of this website.
 This will take the user directly to the add drink form.

 * View all drinks

 This page features all of the user entered data in the database.
 A rounded shape will give us one entry that we can click on to view more information on this specific drink.
 Clicking on it will give us the option to edit the drink or to view all ingredients in this drink.

 * Add Drink & Edit Drink Forms

 Two major features of the site are the add and edit functions that allow the user to interact with the site.
 The user must fill in each of the fields in the form to properly create or edit the drink.
 The forms are formatted in exactly the same way, the only difference being the edit drink function is populated with data already inputted to the database.
 The form includes a textarea, two selects, one switch, and three radios.

 * Delete drink modal

 Located in the edit drink page, the delete modal can be found by clicking a button that reads "Delete Bubble Tea".
 The modal appears with a prompt that asks if the user is sure they want to delete.
 Clicking a confirm will call the delete function, deleting the drink from the database.

+* Search bar

+A search bar located on the drinks page allows for the user to search any of the drink types to find a more specific range of drinks.

 ### Features Left to Implement
 * In the add drink and edit drink forms, I would like for the user to be able to request new ingredients to add to the database.